AmirWasThere/elkDeployment/elk-compose/README.md

 ### Data-Flow & User-interaction Diagram

-**Data Ingestion Flow**
+**Data Ingestion Flow:**

-This shows how logs travel from the source file to storage.
+This shows how logs travel from the source file to storage:
 ```bash
                   ┌─────────────────────────┐
                   │ Host Machine            │